arthur-d42/ncbi-data-mining/notes.md

 Networks that connect to a specific gene = an overview of a interaction network, maybe a biological process.
 Networks that has a specific gene as a center and has connections to the n'th degree (star shaped).

+# What to include?
+## Is it reasonable to not include articles with > 1000 genes?

+### article 12477934 has like 19 thousand genes
+Looking at the article it links a protein to the uniprot database which links the protein to a whole lot of genes liek 6626 AND 6625 none of which are mentioned in the article sooo that's good